yonathan95/BinanceTradingBot/README.md

 * [entry strategy] - rsi, macd long, macd short
 * [apikey]- your api key
 * [secretkey] - your secretkey.

-*
+### Connect to your Binance account
+In order to connect the bot to your balance in Binance, you need to change the variables API_KEY, SECRET_KEY in the Config class that's present in the data package.
+The bot will receive all of your information and will manage it and hopefully will earn you money!\

 ### Set up telegram messenger
 In order to run the bot, the telegram messenger class should contain the right attributes.
-To do that, you need to change the TELEGRAM_API_KEY and TELEGRAM_CHAT_ID to your liking in the Config class that's present in the data package.
+To do that, you need to change the TELEGRAM_API_KEY and TELEGRAM_CHAT_ID variables to your liking in the Config class that's present in the data package.
 A guide on how to get these values: https://www.siteguarding.com/en/how-to-get-telegram-bot-api-token.

 ## Creators
 [Yonathan Wolloch](https://github.com/yonathan95)